accountability-guides/accountability-guides.github.io/CONTRIBUTING.md

 # Contributing to this repo

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
+To report a violation, email **ag.conduct@gmail.com**.

 Our goal is to host a variety of [organization guides](https://accountability-guides.github.io/organization-guides/) that help  members of different types of tech organizations (e.g. those that are in highly regulated spaces, or work with US government data).